shapeshed/shapeshed.com/content/posts/abstracting-the-design-layer.md

-{
-  "title": "Abstracting the design layer",
-  "date": "2011-02-02T00:00:00+00:00",
++++
+date = "2011-02-02T00:00:00+00:00"
-  "description": "Abstracting the entire front-end layer may seem like a drastic measure but with some excellent tools available there are compelling reasons to do it.", "tags": [
+description = "Abstracting the entire front-end layer may seem like a drastic measure but with some excellent tools available there are compelling reasons to do it." tags = ["HTML", "CSS", "JavaScript"] title = "Abstracting the design layer"

-    "HTML",
-    "CSS",
-    "JavaScript"
-  ]
-}
++++

 ## Overview